CHANGE-Lab/CSP-lionfish-efficacy/README.md

 - Code and data are being cleaned and updated for reproducibility
 - Please feel free to use and borrow from this code base according to the licence below.

+Shield: CC BY 4.0

+This work is licensed under a Creative Commons Attribution 4.0 International License.

+CC BY 4.0